MMus (Eastman USA), GRSM, ARCM (Perf hons), ARCM (Teacher's hons) FRSA, FISM

 Madeleine Mitchell has a distinguished career as violin soloist, chamber musician, dedicated teacher and artistic director.
 She has performed in some 50 countries and made many recordings and broadcasts, whilst making a regular commitment to her RCM teaching.

 Madeleine Mitchell has been a Professor at the RCM since 1994 and served as a member of the RCM Council, elected by the professors, 2013-2016.
 Her students have won prizes including the Making Music and Park Lane Young Artists' Awards.
 Recognised as an outstanding all round musician she was appointed Graduate Pathway Leader for Solo/Ensemble students 2000-2011 for which she instigated Performance Seminars.
 She previously taught undergraduate Practical Skills and now frequently chairs examination panels, coaches chamber music and mentors students in the Centre for Performance Science.
 She is the violin professor leading on the major EU funded research project, TELMI.
 Madeleine was a Junior Exhibitioner (on piano and violin) and Foundation Scholar at the RCM, winning the Tagore Gold Medal and other prizes.
 As Fulbright/ITT Fellow to New York, she was awarded a Master's degree, studying at the Eastman and Juilliard schools, with Dorothy DeLay, Donald Weilerstein and Sylvia Rosenberg as her graduate assistant.
 She gives master classes worldwide, most recently in the USA, China, Istanbul and Dubai and has given lecture-recitals and lectures including the Institute of Musical Research/CMPCP at King's College.
 She has served on the jury of international competitions and young musicians' awards.
-She teaches on courses such as Dartington International Summer School, www.orfeomusicfestival.com and www.lmfl.org (2017 Firenze, Italy) and is a visiting lecturer at at Royal Welsh College of Music and Drama.
+She teaches on courses such as Dartington International Summer School, Orfeo Music Festival and Language and Music for Life 2019, is Consultant at the Royal Welsh College of Music and Drama and Visiting Lecturer at City, University of London.

-Madeleine Mitchell is Director of the London Chamber Ensemble and has collaborated with many artists in various chamber groups including quartets, trios, music theatre and 2 major Arts Council supported projects with percussion and voices.
+Madeleine Mitchell has collaborated with many artists in various chamber groups including quartets, trios, music theatre and 2 major Arts Council supported projects which she devised with percussion and voices.
 Her duo with pianist Noriko Ogawa won the GBSF Award.
 At the beginning of her career she was the violinist/violist in Sir Peter Maxwell Davies' seminal group 'The Fires of London'.

 Known for her creative programming, Madeleine Mitchell founded the eclectic international Red Violin festival under Lord Menuhin's patronage, with Ida Haendel subsequently as Hon President, celebrating the fiddle across the arts, receiving wide media coverage and featuring several RCM violinists and RCM archive portraits, for which she was shortlisted for both Creative Briton and European Women of Achievement Awards.